LAW ENFORCEMENT FAQ

 The application process to take the Minnesota POST Board peace officer licensing examination is outlined in Minnesota Rules, 6700.0500.
 You are encouraged to visit the POST Board web site for additional information concerning their rules.

-Does the LEEC offer any Minnesota POST Board licensing examination review classes?
+Does HTC offer any Minnesota POST Board licensing examination review classes?

 Any information concerning Minnesota POST Board licensing examination review classes will be posted on the Law Enforcement home page.